MichelNivard/awesome-complex-trait-genetics/README.md

 **Sumstats based:**

 - [LDSC](https://github.com/bulik/ldsc) ldsc is a python command line tool for estimating heritability and genetic correlation from GWAS summary statistics. ldsc also computes LD Scores.
 A [Python3 port](https://github.com/belowlab/ldsc) is available.

+- [LDSR](https://github.com/Ararder/ldsR) LDSC implemented in R. Several quality of life features that simplifies the user interface to LDSC, and makes it dirt simple to run heritability estimates, genetic correlations and partitioned heritability from in-memory summary statistics.

 - [GCTB](https://cnsgenomics.com/software/gctb/#Overview) GCTB is a software tool that comprises a family of Bayesian linear mixed models for complex trait analyses using genome-wide SNPs.
 It was developed to simultaneously estimate the joint effects of all SNPs and the genetic architecture parameters for a complex trait.
 There are now extensions to estimate the same bayesian linear model parameters based on summary data.